 If you have a great product that your want the world to know about, and you thought that crowdfunding is the best way to achieve that, wouldn't it make more sense to assess the demand first before you start collecting payments from your backers, or commit to production?
 Why risk your time, brand reputation, money, and your relations with your manufacturers and suppliers?

-Why risk your customers' trust, who have waited impatiently for your product? and assuming that you've had success with your campaign, how many production runs would that support?
-Would that be a sustainable way to scale your production or to launch a collection?
+Why risk your customers' trust, who have waited impatiently for your product?
+Let's assume that your campaign was fully funded, how many production runs would that support?
+Would that be a sustainable way to scale your production or even to launch a collection?
 Why produce more than what your customers want, or more than you can manage?
 Why not for ethical and conscious production?
 Why not allow our planet to breathe and take less waste?

 Finally, wouldn't it be great to do all that independently in your store and own the traffic you drive to your business?